Advocates decry homeless sweeps ahead of MLB’s All-Star game

 Downtown Denver looks vastly different compared to the middle of the pandemic in 2020.
 Tents used by homeless people that lined streets near closed restaurants and shops are now gone, with businesses reopened and pedestrians roaming the streets.

-David Corsun, director of the Fritz Knoebel School of Hospitality Management at the University of Denver, doesn’t know what role the All-Star game has played in Denver’s ongoing work on homelessness but said it’s common for cities to want to clean up and ensure visitors have positive experiences.
+David Corsun, director of the Fritz Knoebel School of Hospitality Management at the University of Denver, doesn’t know what role the game has played in Denver’s ongoing work on homelessness but said it’s common for cities to want to clean up and ensure visitors have positive experiences.

 “Any time there’s a mass influx of people … it’s an opportunity to build brand and to create an impression: Denver is an amazing place to live and to visit,” Corsun said.